Faculty Senate Resolution on Outsourcing in Response to JLL Proposal

 Proposals for services provided by Jones Lang LaSalle (JLL), the vendor contracted by the state of Tennessee to offer outsourced facilities management services, were recently received by each campus in the UT System.
 Proposals are available for review here: The Jones Lang Lasalle Proposal for UT System Campuses.

 For more background about UT Facilities Services, here is a link to their annual report for 2016.

-Senate Budget Committee Forum on Outsourcing
+Senate Budget Committee Report on Outsourcing

 Governor Haslam has proposed an outsourcing plan for management of Tennessee’s state facilities, which includes the university.
 The contract has been awarded to Jones Lang Lasalle (JLL), a Chicago-based firm that has managed some of the state’s properties.
 Concerns have been raised about JLL in the wake of a state audit.

 In 2015, the Faculty Senate passed a resolution opposing this outsourcing plan.
 We believe it will be detrimental to the interests of the University community, harming employees and adversely affecting students’ educational environment.
 Nothing in the ensuing bidding process or awarding of the contract has mitigated the concerns expressed in the resolution.